BabbleSim/BabbleSim.github.io/building.md

 make everything -j 8
 ```

-Please run `make help` for more information.
+You can run `make help` for more information.

 Note that by default, the top level makefile will create the folders
 `bin/` and `lib/` in the simulator top folder, and will install the different